tomatohammado/simon/README.md

 - [x] making `toggleDisplaySelected` a method and not a global function
 - [x] consolidating the `toggleDisplay()` methods into one reusable function
 - [x] add method to check if subinput is valid
+- [x] the start button is bugged.
+It works the first time, and not any time after that
+  - refactor the startGame global function, make anonymous and adjust for reset

 ## Sources
 - [Google Logo, used as reference for button colors](https://en.wikipedia.org/wiki/Google_logo#/media/File:Google-favicon-2015.png)